Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on Jeep Compass insurance not only requires having a decent driving record, but also having good credit, being claim-free, and taking advantage of discounts.
-Invest time comparing rates at every policy renewal by obtaining price quotes from direct insurance companies, and also from insurance agencies where you live.
+Saving money on Jeep Compass insurance not only requires having a decent driving record, but also having above-average credit, avoid buying unnecessary coverage, and deciding if full coverage is necessary.
+Invest time comparing rates every time your policy renews by obtaining price quotes from direct insurance companies like Progressive and GEICO, and also from local exclusive and independent agents.

-The following items are a quick review of the data covered in the charts and tables above.
+The following items are a brief summary of the information covered in the charts and tables above.

-- 16 to 18-year-old drivers are charged the highest rates, possibly costing $392 each month if they have full coverage
+- 16 to 18-year-old drivers are charged the highest rates, costing up to $392 per month if full coverage is included

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.